RealWagmi/anon-integration-guide/projects/bybit/README.md

 ### Futures - Conditional orders

-- TO DO: Long 1 BTC when the price crosses 50,000 USDT
+- Long 1 BTC when the price crosses 50,000 USDT
-- TO DO: Long 1 BTC at 45,000 USDT when the price crosses 50,000 USDT
+- Long 1 BTC at 45,000 USDT when the price crosses 50,000 USDT

 ### Futures - Take profit & stop loss